Quickstart guide for Substack fiction writers

 I’ve been writing and publishing fiction online since 2015.
 I’ve released three complete novels this way, chapter-by-chapter, week-by-week.
 It’s a rewarding and fun way to be more consistently productive.

 Don't overwhelm your readers.
 It’s very easy to get over-excited and send multiple posts per day, but restraint is required.
-Remember that when you’re writing on Substack, you posts are going into your readers’ email inboxes (and/or the Substack app).
+Remember that when you’re writing on Substack, your posts are going into your readers’ email inboxes (and/or the Substack app).
 Chances are they have other stuff to read in there as well, and if your name pings up too many times in a row they might get annoyed and unsubscribe.
 Give your readers time and space to actually read your work.

 Create an index.
 As the number of stories/chapters grows, it will become harder for new readers to jump on board and for old readers to navigate.
 Creating a central ‘hub’ post really helps here.
 You can check mine out here.
 It makes larger projects much more approachable.
+I have an extremely nerdy guide on creating indexes over here.

 Don’t include chapter numbers in your post headers.
 If you're writing a long-form story, or serialising a novel, don't include chapter numbers in the post titles.
 I did this for the first 70 chapters of Tales from the Triverse and realised that, over time, it becomes off-putting to new readers.
 They see an increasingly massive number and think ‘that looks like a lot of homework.’

 Include a Previously on… recap.
 For ongoing serials, consider including a TV-style 'previously on....' short paragraph at the top of each instalment.
 Useful as a reminder for regular readers, and some vital context for new arrivals.
 I use a small scene setting blurb, followed by a recap, as you can see here.
 A banner image then separates the recap from the main text.
+I’ve also started including links to previous stories/chapters that are relevant to the chapter.

 Use custom buttons.
 These can be used to additional previous / next chapter links and to link through to your index.
 Plus, of course, to encourage subscriptions.